nguyenfilip/pa165-persistence/persistence-container/README.md

    PetStoreMappingTest.identifierMaxLenIs10
    PetStoreMappingTest.uniqueTextIdentifier

 **Task 05** Embedded mapping.
-Create Embeddable class Address and map it using annotation @Embedded as a part of the PetStore.
+Create Embeddable class Address and map it using annotation @Embedded as a part of the PetStore (its commented out in the PetStore entity right now).
 Run test embeddedAddressTest

 **Task 06** Embedded element collection mapping.
 Add a collection "Set<Address> previousAddresses" to the PetStore.
 Do not map this as one to many but instead use ElementCollection and reuse the Address that you created in **Task 05**
 Also set fetch type to "fetch=FetchType.EAGER" so that the previous addresses are always fetched together with a PetStore